School of Economic, Political and Policy Sciences

 36 semester credit hours minimum

-Professor: Richard K. Scotch
+Professor: Richard K. Scotch @, Sheryl L. Skaggs @

-With an emphasis on the acquisition of theoretical knowledge and social research skills, the MS degree in Applied Sociology is offered under two different options: (1) the thesis option, which is primarily designed for students continuing on for a PhD in sociology or other social science program; (2) the non-thesis option, which is primarily designed to prepare students for careers in policy analysis, program development and evaluation, and quantitative and qualitative data analysis.
+With an emphasis on the acquisition of theoretical knowledge and social research skills, the Master of Science degree in Applied Sociology (ASOC) is offered under two different options: (1) the thesis option, which is primarily designed for students continuing on for a PhD in sociology or other social science program; (2) the non-thesis option, which is primarily designed to prepare students for careers in policy analysis, program development and evaluation, and quantitative and qualitative data analysis.
 As public, private, and nonprofit organizations attempt to maximize their human and monetary resources, they often seek professionals with specialized skills to assess program demands and viability, evaluate program success, direct change and inform policy.
-Graduates of the MS-AS program are trained to fill such roles and effectively apply their knowledge and skills in employment areas including healthcare, local, state and national government, nonprofit social services, community activism, marketing research, human resources, and business administration.
+Graduates of the ASOC program are trained to fill such roles and effectively apply their knowledge and skills in employment areas including healthcare, local, state and national government, nonprofit social services, community activism, marketing research, human resources, and business administration.

-Although the MA in Applied Sociology is a terminal degree program, a number of our graduates have transitioned into UT Dallas's doctoral program in Public Policy and Political Economy, as well as external sociology doctoral programs throughout the country.
+Although the MS in Applied Sociology is a terminal degree program, a number of our graduates have transitioned into UT Dallas' doctoral program in Public Policy and Political Economy, as well as external sociology doctoral programs throughout the country.
 Students planning to apply to a doctoral program are strongly encouraged to pursue the master's thesis option.
 The program is open to full-time and part-time students, with many of our classes offered in the late afternoon and evenings.
 Students may enter the program in the fall, spring or summer semesters.

 There are no required prerequisite courses in sociology for the Applied Sociology program, although prior coursework in social theory, research methods, and social statistics is desirable.
 Prospective students with concerns about their preparation for the Applied Sociology program are encouraged to consult with the program coordinator.